rwelab/MayoClassifier/README.md

 For a more detailed reference please refer to our paper "Accurate, Robust, and Scalable Machine Abstraction of Mayo Endoscopic Subscores from Colonoscopy Reports". <br />
 This project is done by Real World Evidence-Lab.

+**Files**

+Classifier.py creates and evaluvates automl models ShortScript.py creates and evaluvates automl models with least number of line of codes

 **Download**

 The autoML package that is cutomised for the current study is from AutoGluon <br />